Solid Waste Regulation No. 7 Facilities That Process Construction and Demolition Debris (250-RICR-140-05-7)

 B. Screenings: Reuse, Sampling and Testing Requirements:

-1. The Department may approve the use of screenings for use as an alternative daily cover on landfills in the State if it can be demonstrated that the screenings meet the criteria in a landfill's approved operating plan, and are capable of meeting the following minimum performance criteria for daily cover material:
+1. The Department may approve the use of screenings for use as an alternative daily cover on landfills if it can be demonstrated that the screenings meet the criteria in the landfill's approved operating plan, and are capable of meeting the following minimum performance criteria for daily cover material:

 b.
-To control and not contribute to odors (this may require the separation of plaster and wall-board from daily cover material), vectors, and windblown litter and dust;
+Shall control and not contribute to odors (this may require the separation of plaster and wall-board from daily cover material), vectors, and windblown litter and dust;

-e.
-The screenings pass through a two-inch screen;
+c.
+The screenings must pass through a two inch (2”) screen;

-f.
-The amount of fines (material passing through a number 200 sieve) in the screenings is less than 25 percent by weight (dry basis);
+d.
+The amount of fines (material passing through a number two hundred (200) sieve) in the screenings is less than twenty-five percent (25%) by weight (dry basis);

-2. Screenings separated from construction and demolition debris may also be reused for other specific uses if prior written approval is received from the Department.
+2. Screenings separated from C&D may also be reused for other specific uses if prior written approval is received from the Department.
 Such beneficial uses shall be evaluated on a case by case basis and shall be limited to non-agricultural and non-residential applications.

-3. All projects utilizing screenings from construction and demolition debris must have a sampling and testing plan and schedule approved by the Department.
+3. All projects utilizing screenings from C&D must have a sampling and testing plan and schedule approved by the Department.

-5. No screenings shall be utilized within 200 feet of any body of surface water or freshwater wetland or within 500 feet of any body of surface water or freshwater wetland within the watershed of a public drinking water supply without specific approval of the Department.
+5. No screenings shall be utilized within two hundred feet (200’) of any body of surface water or freshwater wetland or within five hundred feet (500’) of any body of surface water or freshwater wetland within the watershed of a public drinking water supply without specific approval of the Department.

-6. No screenings shall be utilized within 200 feet of any private drinking water supply well or within 500 feet of any public drinking water supply well.
+6. No screenings shall be utilized within two hundred feet (200’) of any private drinking water supply well or within five hundred feet (500’) of any public drinking water supply well.